feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### How to handle challenging situations?（*）

 - Situation: During my placement, I experienced a challenging situation that I was assisting a client who was living with dementia to have a shower in the afternoon.
-When I began the task, the client became very agitated and showed strong resistance, pushing my hands away and shouting.
+During the task, the client became very agitated and showed strong resistance, pushing my hands away.
 - Task: My task was to ensure the client's safety and dignity, and find a way to complete the care without making the situation worse.
 - Action: I followed these steps to manage the situation:

-  1. I stayed calm and lowered my voice and body position to be reassuring.
-  2. I explained each step before I did it and showed him the towel and soap so he could see them.
+  1. I explained each step before I did it.
-  3. <!-- 3.
-I offered simple choices to give him control — for example, “Would you like to wash your arms or legs first?”. -->
-  4. I distracted him by turning on his favorite music and used gentle touch to comfort him.
+  2. When the client became agitated, I stopped the care and stepped back to give him some space.
+  3. I realized the water might have been cold, or maybe I moved my hands too quickly, so I adjusted the water temperature and used gentle touch to comfort him, and distracted him by turning on his favorite music.
-  5. When he was too distressed, I stopped the care and report the incident to my supervisor.
+  4. After finishing the care, I covered him with a dry, warm towel to maintain his dignity and reported the incident to my supervisor.

-- Result: The result was I successfully completed the essential parts of his care.
-From this experience I learned that using patience and flexibility is an effective way to care for people with dementia, and that safety is always built on a person-centred approach.
+- Result: The result was I successfully completed the care.
+From this experience, I learned that using patience and flexibility is an effective way to care for people with dementia, and safety is always built on a person-centred approach.

 ### Have you ever work with clients from different cultural backgrounds?（*）